 Accra has a longstanding practice of fair and truthful dealing with its clients, families, health professionals, payers and other business associates.
 Accra is also committed to complying with all applicable laws and regulations and ensuring that billing to federal and state sponsored programs is accurate and conforms to applicable law.
 These Policies and Procedures are adopted to comply with the Employee Education about False Claims Recovery provisions of the Deficit Reduction Act of 2005 (hereinafter referred to as the "Deficit Reduction Act").
 Section 6032 of the Deficit Reduction Act requires that any entity receiving or making annual Medicaid payments exceeding \$5 million establish and disseminate to all of its employees (including management) and contractors written policies that set forth the entity's policies and procedures for preventing and detecting fraud, waste, and abuse in federal health care programs and that describe the federal and state false claims laws and related provisions.
-This policy summarizes Accra's existing policies and procedures for detecting and preventing fraud, waste, and abuse, including how to report concerns internally, and provides an overview of applicable federal and state laws as required by the Deficit Reduction Act.
+This policy summarizes Accra's existing policies and procedures for detecting and preventing fraud, waste, and procedures for detecting and preventing fraud, waste, and procedures for detecting and provides an overview of applicable federal and state laws as required by the Deficit Reduction Act.